Archive for the 'programming' Category

 how to show an excerpt from the first post in a category in wordpress

 For ReadComics.org I wanted to show the latest Book Club entry in the sidebar.
-For those of you who are not familiar with the way Wordpress does its posts, it uses some funky wrapper functions to access (and sometimes print) the entries in your blog.
+For those of you who are not familiar with the way WordPress does its posts, it uses some funky wrapper functions to access (and sometimes print) the entries in your blog.
 The main wrapper function, and the one that controls most of the stuff on the page is called the_loop().

 This might be getting too detailed… You probably just want to know how to do what I did.
 There’s a lot more details on wordpress.org about using multiple loops on one page, but basically, the technique I used was to specify a new loop by using one of its internal functions called WP_Query directly.